simpleanalytics/docs/_docs/20_script/03_overwrite-domain.md

 permalink: /overwrite-domain-name
 ---

 Sometimes you want to link multiple domains into one domain in your dashboard.
-Or you want to use a different domain then people see in their browser address bar.
+Or you want to use a different domain than people see in their browser address bar.
 You can overwrite the default domain name by specifying its hostname.

 Make sure to include the our <code>simpleanalytics<strong>cdn</strong>.com</code> script.
 Include these two lines at the end of your `<body>`: